-Course evaluations let you collect your students' thoughts and opinions on your courses and faculty.
+Course evaluations let you collect your students' (and auditors') thoughts and opinions on your courses and faculty.
 Evaluations give you seven different question types, any of which you can apply either to the course or the instructor.
 You can also make the evaluation and its results available in different ways:

 - When is the evaluation available to students?
 Set up a timeframe in which they can fill it out.